cxnnate/cxnnate/README.md

 - 👋 hi, I’m nate
-- 👀 i'm a data/software engineer at carnegie mellon
+- 👀 i'm an ai engineer at jpmc, prev @ cmu
 - 🌱 just trying to build cool stuff
-- 💞️ i’m looking to collaborate on anything cool 😃
-- 📫 hit me up at cxnnate@gmail.com

 <!---
 cxnnate/cxnnate is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.